Assessments#

 Exams#

-These use the same 2-device proctoring setup as the quizzes, but now with a separate Zoom Meeting for each group of 24 students.
+Exams use the same 2-device proctoring setup as the quizzes, but now with a separate Zoom Meeting for each group of 24 students.
+Groups of 24 students are used to ensure that all students are being continuously recorded in the Zoom gallery view.